There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 Verdict for this new contender in the MBE supplements space

-✅ If you’re interested in a supplement for your MBE studies, I am recommending UWorld as a viable resource.
+✅ If you’re interested in a supplement for your MBE studies, UWorld is a viable resource.

-One of the salient benefits is that UWorld offers an online MBE question bank with thorough visual explanations, charts, etc. Feedback is where the learning happens, and the explanations are where UWorld shines.
+One of the salient benefits is that UWorld offers an online MBE question bank with visual explanations and charts.

-The UWorld MBE QBank platform comes with over 1,375 of the most recent licensed questions, with new questions regularly developed by their content team.
-Many of the older NCBE questions are not used but some of the less-older ones are reformatted to reflect current testing styles.
+The UWorld MBE QBank platform comes with the most recent licensed questions, with hundreds of simulated questions developed by their content team.

 While this platform definitely has areas to work on, it still offers a core benefit of providing means of clear feedback to improve your understanding of concepts tested on the MBE.
 The MBE counts for half of most bar exams, and thus your performance on the exam will correlate.